Hello! My name is Eran, and I want to help you become a 21st Century Parent!

-Have you ever found yourself yelling at your kids while simultaneously wondering “what the hell am I doing?”
+- you're always yelling at your kids while thinking “what the hell am I doing?”

-Let me share a story with you.
-I know myself to be quite cool (not Fonzie cool. more of a “not-getting-too-worked-up” cool).
 When my first child was born, I immediately fell in love with this cute little thing.
 Of course, it wasn't all fun and joy.
 We had to learn how to handle a baby, get by with less sleep and adjust ourselves to new roles.
-But all in all we felt good with our parenting.
-And then we hit The Terrible Twos (such a deceitful name, by the way).
+But all in all, we felt good with our parenting.
+But then we hit The Terrible Twos (such a deceitful name, by the way).
 Suddenly, this cute thing was becoming a menace.
 Still cute, still funny, but boy, was I at a loss.